 - Provide a record check certificate to the driver.
 The driver must ensure the record check certificate is displayed in the form and manner determined by Registrar in conjunction with the regulations

 - Fulfill all Recordkeeping Requirements.
 TNS companies must have policies in place to ensure the BC requirements for records and reporting are fulfilled.
 Records maintained by TNS companies will be reviewed by the BC Passenger Transportation Branch and/or Commercial Vehicle Safety and Enforcement staff as part of the audit process.

-The new $0.30 per trip fee for non-accessible ride-hailing vehicles is being established to support funding for accessibility programs.
-New regulations will allow for accessible vehicles with side entry as well as rear entry is permitted for accessible vehicles so people with disabilities are supported and have more options to get around.
+The $0.30 per trip fee for non-wheelchair accessible ride-hailing vehicles is being established to support funding for accessibility programs.
+Side entry as well as rear entry is permitted for accessible vehicles so people with disabilities are supported and have more options to get around.